2DevsStudio/SimpleJSONConfig/README.md

 ## Main features:

-    - Create JSON configuration files for your plugins
+    - Create JSON/YAML configuration files for your plugins
     - Easly serialize your objects to json files with custom Serializer
     - Comment your configuration with @Comment annotation (Comments are also included in file)
     - Automatically wire your config objects to static fields wby using @Autowired annotation